 Over the past 10 years, the Olive Fly has made its way throughout California with a vengeance.
 It causes damage by laying its eggs in healthy olives.
 The larvae then hatch and eat the fruit, making the olives unsuitable for olive oil.
 One evidence of their presence is shown by “exit holes” in the fruit, or even active larvae or flies crawling on the fruit.
 If you have any evidence of the Olive Fruit Fly, you must pick all your olives and dispose of them properly by burying them or composting them.
 For more information on the Olive Fruit Fly please see the link below or consult your County Agricultural Adviser or research the internet for information. http://ipm.ucanr.edu/PMG/r583301311.html

 Plastic, food-grade containers are supplied at a nominal price.
-We will only accept clean and dry, well-marked, food-grade plastic containers at the time of olive drop-off for oil collection.
+We will only accept clean and dry, labeled, food-grade plastic containers at the time of olive drop-off for oil collection.
 We want you to be completely satisfied with your olive oil and we cannot guarantee the level of cleanliness of non-food-grade containers brought in from the outside.
 Each person will receive the amount of oil in the percentage of weight they brought in.
-If your olives represent 10% of the total weight of the olives collected that day, you will receive 10% of the oil produced.
+For example, if your olives represent 10% of the total weight of the olives collected that day, you will receive 10% of the oil produced.
 When portioning the oil, we do it by weight and round to the nearest ounce.

-Every season and batch will be different.
+Past years have had yields ranging from 70lbs to 85lbs per gallon of oil.
+However, every season and batch will be different.
 Therefore, we cannot guarantee a certain percentage yield.

-All Community Milling customers and Club member patrons of our tasting room are welcome to join us on these days (with or without olives) as we celebrate the harvest.
+All Community Milling customers and Club member patrons of our Tasting Room are welcome to join us on these days (with or without olives) as we celebrate the harvest.

 We look forward to seeing you!